mezcel/mezcel-vaporfuturelofiwave-syntax/readme.md

 The different themes are built with the Atom Dark UI set as the base.

-> if you want to see some funny stuff, enter this script in the index.less
+> if you want to see some funny stuff... enter this script in the index.less style-sheet

 > the outcome was a fun accident

 ```css